 The engineering component of this program will give you the skills to be an effective automotive engineer in national and international contexts.
 It is designed to prepare you with a wide range of engineering career possibilities by developing graduate capabilities that will be of ongoing benefit to you, industry and society.

-Through the industrial design component you will develop skills that will allow you to practise professionally within industrial design and related industries.
-You may practise locally or globally, either as an independent design practitioner, or as a member of a team within small, medium or large organisational settings.
-Within these professional contexts you will have the ability to operate effectively and professionally within a team environment and across disciplinary boundaries.
+Through the industrial design component, you’ll develop skills that will allow you to practise professionally within industrial design and related industries.
+You may practise locally or globally, either as an independent design practitioner or as a member of a team within small, medium or large organisational settings.
+Within these professional contexts, you’ll have the ability to operate effectively and professionally within a team environment and across disciplinary boundaries.

-It is also expected that you will be able to use RMIT’s Advanced Manufacturing Precinct (AMP).
+It is also expected that you’ll be able to use RMIT’s Advanced Manufacturing Precinct (AMP).

 International student visa holders can only study full-time.